-This autobiography, picture book is a hardcover edition was published by HMH Books for Young Readers on September 15, 1992 and has 32 pages.
+autobiography, picture book that was published by HMH Books for Young Readers on September 15, 1992 and has 32 pages.

 Explore it on Goodreads or Amazon.